DenGodovanets/Economic/README.md

-# Economic
-This is program to calculate .
-You can try playing game with computer and try to win.
-If you will win the game, system write that you winned and will start new game.
+This is program to calculate your own costs .
+You can see all your costs and trying to make more econom your budget.
 This project was implemented for the next purposes:
-*	Get experience with css preprocessor "SASS"
 *	Get experience with "Webpack"
-*	Get experience with CI ("Travis")
-*	Get experience with mobile touch events
+*	Get experience with React
 *	Improve knowledge with "flexbox"
+*	Improve knowledge with Redux
 *	Improve knowledge with DOM events

 ## ELEKS Front-Camp 2018